ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 In order to ensure consistent CATS decisions, the same normalization and aggregation functions must be enabled in all involved CATS components.
 Also, in the case of service contact instances and C-SMAs are provided by different vendors, it is needed to use the same common normalization function and aggregation functions, so that the service contact instance selection result can be fair among all the service contact instances.
 To that aim, a set of normalization and aggregation functions must standardized.
 To accommodate contexts where multiple functions are supported, CATS implementations must expose a configuration parameter to control the activation of normalization and aggregation functions.

+Several deployment options may be considered, for example:

+* Distributed model: CS-IDs with metrics can be distributed from the C-SMA to an Egress CATS-Forwarder and then be redistributed by the Egress CATS-Forwarder to related C-PSes that are integrated into Ingress CATS-Forwarders.
+* Centralized model: CS-IDs with metrics can be distributed from the C-SMA to a centralized control element, for instance, a standalone C-PS.
+* Hybrid model: the metrics can be distributed to C-PSes in a combination of distributed and centralized ways.
+The specific combination of metric distribution is an implementation choice, which is determined by the requirements of specific services.

 ### Distributed Model {#sec-met-dist1}

 {{fig-cats-example-overlay}} shows an example of how CATS metrics can be disseminated in the distributed model.
 There is a client attached to the network via "CATS-Forwarder 1".
 There are three service contact instances of the service with CS-ID "1": two service contact instances with CSCI-IDs "1" and "2", respectively, are located at "Service Site 2" attached via "CATS-Forwarder 2"; the third service contact instance is located at "Service Site 3" attached via "CATS-Forwarder 3" and with CSCI-ID "3".
 There is also a second service with CS-ID "2" with only one service contact instance located at "Service Site 3".